chiselstrike/chiselstrike/docusaurus/docs/data-access.md

 "Found alice"
 ```

+FIXME - show what happens when it fails.

-To find multiple entities, you can use the `findMany()` method.
-For example, you can write the following endpoint:
+To find multiple entities, use the `findMany()` method:

 ```typescript title="endpoints/find-many.ts"
 import { responseFromJson } from "@chiselstrike/api"